hmammana/javascript-style-guide/README.md

     }
     ```

-- On anonymous functions, use a space before and after the parenthesis.
+- On function expressions, use a space before and after the parenthesis.
     ```js
     // DON'T
     var foo = function(){